tristan-greffe/node-xml2json/README.md

 1. Transforms data in XML format into JSON

-2. convert JSON objects into XML documents
+2. Convert JSON objects into XML documents

 ### Tech Stack